Computing is available at UTC Sheffied Olympic Legacy Park.

 In addition, will have time dedicated to Physical Education, Citizenship, Careers Education and Guidance, and Personal, Health and Social Education, as well as plenty of opportunity for independent study time.

-At Post-16, You will study OCR Cambridge Technicals Level 3 in IT.
-Alongside up to 3 A Levels.
+At KS5, you will study Level 3 OCR Cambridge Technicals in IT alongside A Levels.

 If you are studying at Level 3, technical studies will account for 60% of your curriculum time.
 There are also opportunities to follow a Level 2 course.